dober-man/xc-re-vk8s/README.md

 "RE Only" vK8's is by far the easiest way to get started although it comes with a decent list of restictions as shown in the diagram.
 The upside is, it is extremely easy to get configured, 100% on our infrastucture (nothing to manage) and it's globally distributed with a ton of front door security features.

 #### Virtual Site
 A virtual site provides a mechanism to perform operations on a group of sites, reducing the need to repeat the same set of operations for each site.
 Each label consists of a key-value pair.
 There are no limitations on the type of sites that can be grouped together.
 Both cloud and physical sites can be grouped together to create a virtual site.
-There are some prebuilt virtual sites in XC Console that define our Regional Edges as a grouping but chances are you are going to want to limit which Regions participate in vK8s.
+There are some prebuilt virtual sites in XC Console that define our Regional Edges as a grouping but chances are, you may want to limit which Regions participate in vK8s.

-Ultimately, the virtual site defines where our virtual k8s pods will be running.
-In this lab we will be defining North American Regional Edges but others could easily be added just by modifying the label in the Virtual Site definition.
+Ultimately, the "Virtual Site" defines where our virtual k8s pods will be running.
+In this lab we will be defining USA Regional Edges but others could easily be added just by modifying the label in the Virtual Site definition.

 Here is a look at the default Virtual Sites that could be used but we will be taking a more granular approach.